shirecoding/ModelMaker/README.md

 ## Features

-- install a system tool for creation and validation of models
+- CLI tool for creation and validation of models
-- create and initialize model with skeleton model
-- basic template skeleton projects
+- Choose from predefined templates
 - validate model
 - write custom tests for each model